Wellness Advisors are available

 Understanding these 3 important factors will make all the difference in your success using our broad-spectrum micronutrients, Daily Essential Nutrients (DEN) or Optimal Balance.

 The brain and body need optimal nutrition to function correctly.
-Consistent and regular intake of DEN ensures that your nutritional foundation is solid.
+Consistent and regular intake of a sufficient dose of DEN ensures that your nutritional foundation is solid.

 Gut health is critically important.
 Without adequate gut health, you won’t properly absorb the nutrients you need.
 Take this quiz to determine if you might have a gut balance issue.